oracle/python-oracledb/doc/src/api_manual/module.rst

     This constant is used to specify that the session acquired from the pool need not be new and may have prior session state.

+    This enumerated value can also be identified by ``oracledb.Purity.SELF``.

     .. note::